-Many of our proprietary and partnered product candidates are created with, and dependent upon, our proprietary technologies, including our proprietary DuoBody-CD3xCD20, DuoBody-CD40x4-1BB and DuoBody-PD-L1x4-1BB product candidates, which were created with our DuoBody technology, as well as several additional product candidates in clinical development by Janssen through our DuoBody collaboration, our proprietary HexaBody-DR5/DR5 product candidate, which was created with our HexaBody technology, and our proprietary DuoHexaBody-CD37 product candidate, which was created with our DuoHexaBody technology.
-Our DuoBody technology is also the basis of our collaborations with Novo Nordisk, BioNTech and Gilead Sciences.
+Many of our proprietary and partnered product candidates are created with, and dependent upon, our proprietary technologies, including our proprietary DuoBody-CD3xCD20, DuoBody-CD40x4-1BB and DuoBody-PD-L1x4-1BB product candidates, which were created with our DuoBody technology, as well as several additional product candidates in clinical development by Janssen through our DuoBody collaboration, our proprietary HexaBody-DR5/DR5 product candidate, which was created with our HexaBody technology, and our proprietary DuoHexaBody-CD37 product candidate, which was created with our DuoBody technology is also the basis of our collaborations with certain other partners, including Novo Nordisk, BioNTech and Gilead Sciences and our HexaBody technology is the basis of our new CD38 collaboration with Janssen.
 To date, no products based on any of these technologies have been approved for commercial sale in any jurisdiction.
 Any failures or setbacks with respect to our proprietary technologies, including adverse effects resulting from the use of these technologies in human clinical trials and/or the imposition of clinical holds on trials of any product candidates using our proprietary technologies, could have a detrimental impact on our clinical pipeline, as well as our ability to maintain and/or enter into new corporate collaborations regarding our technologies or otherwise, which would negatively affect our business and financial condition.